 Saturday February 15: Velada de las Artes– this “evening of the arts” usually offers internationally famous performers.
 Budget about $600, $550, $450, $350, Angela Peralta Theatre, 8 p.m. [there will be speeches before the performance for the literature prize.
 Be patient!]

 Friday February 21:Coronation pageant for Queen of the flowergames/Coronación Reina de los Juegos Florales.
-Estadio Teodoro Mariscal/ Baseball Stadium[now sometimes referred to as Casa de los Venados] 8:00 p.m.
-Headliner and acts tbd.
-For budget purposes – VIP price zone, $2,200, $1,800, $1,300 and $800, rest of the stadium [10,000 seats] could be free.
+Estadio Teodoro Mariscal/ Baseball Stadium[now sometimes referred to as Casa de los Venados] 8:30 p.m.
+Headliner is Pepe Aguilar.
+Prices are confirmed by zone: $900 to $2,100 – rest of the stadium [approx.10,000 seats] will be free with a ticket – details on where to get your free tickets to follow.

 Saturday February 22:Burning of the Bad Humour/Quema del mal humor; each year political or “outspoken” people are in the running, and the Mexicans always wonder who will be chosen to burn in effigy.
 People will propose candidates online, and vote.
 8 p.m. free, at the deer monument, Olas Altas.